Admissions – FAQs

 All candidates whose English is not their first language must have undertaken a Secure English Launguage Test (SELT) – for instance IELTS – within the past two years.
 It is essential that you obtain this qualification as evidence of your English language skills, and you should achieve an overall score of 6.5 in your IELTS test.
-As part of your application, you must submit a valid IELTS certificate.
 There are exceptions and these are set out on this website under eligibility requirements.

 For more information about taking an IELTS test, please see this website: https://www.ielts.org/

-Do all students on the programme receive Erasmus Mundus JMD scholarships?
+Do all students on the programme receive Erasmus Mundus scholarships?

-No, there are Erasmus Mundus JMD scholarship holders and self-funding students, as well as students who have secured a scholarship from an employer, their National Ministry or another/independent source.
+No, we also have self-funding students and students who have secured a scholarship from an employer, their National Ministry or another/independent source.
 The EMJMD ACES+ team is more than happy to provide supporting letters and information for potential employers and sponsors.

 Can I still apply if I do not have an aquaculture-related degree?

-Is there a separate application for the Erasmus Mundus JMD scholarship funding?
+Is there a separate application for the Erasmus Mundus scholarship funding?